E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Molecular field diffusion

 \subsection{Extracting molecular graphs}

-To extract a molecular graph from the generated fields $\u = (\u_\texttt{H}, \u_\texttt{C}, \ldots, \u_{b_1}, \u_{b_2}, \u_{b_3})$, we first initialize the number of atoms $N$, their positions $\m_i$, and their types $a$, using a computationally efficient peak picking algorithm which retrieves sets $A_a$ of atom positions $\m_i$, for each atom type.
-We then optimize the mean-squared error loss between the values of the discretized generated fields $\u_a$, and their corresponding RBF function values determined by $\m_i \in A_a$

-by matching the generated atom fields $\u_a$ against the RBF mixtures induced by $\{\m_i\}$ across the grid points $\mathcal{G}$.
+We briefly illustrate the molecular graph extraction method and give additional details in Appendix~\ref{sec:MolGraphExtraction}.
+To extract a molecular graph from the generated fields $\u = (\u_\texttt{H}, \u_\texttt{C}, \ldots, \u_{b_1}, \u_{b_2}, \u_{b_3})$, we first initialize the number of atoms $N$, their positions $\{\m_i\}$, and their types $\{\a_i\}$, using a computationally efficient peak picking algorithm which retrieves sets $M_a$ of atom positions $\m_i$, for each atom type.
+We then optimize the mean-squared error loss between the values of the generated fields $\u_a$, and the corresponding atom RBF function values determined by $\m_i \in M_a$ by matching the generated atom fields $\u_a$ against the RBF mixtures induced by $\{\m_i\}$ across the grid points $\mathcal{G}$

-Similarly, given the optimized atom positions $\{\m_i\}$, we initialize the bonds (see Appendix~\ref{sec:MolGraphExtraction} for details).
-Briefly, considering the atom positions $\m_i$ fixed, we determine the bonds by first considering atoms within lenient distances (determined based on data statistics, with large margins), and filtering for those that contain large field values $\u_b$ on any bond channel $b \in \B$, around the mean points $\m_{ij}$ determined by the (potentially) bonded atom positions $\m_i$ and $\m_j$.
-Denoting the initial bond sets for each channel as $B_{ij,b}$, we optimize the RBF component $\gamma_{ij}$ values, which have $B_{ij,b} \ne \varnothing$: